viamrobotics/docs/docs/components/arm.md

 <br>
 <details> <summary> <code>viam-server</code> self-collision preventation + obstacle avoidance </summary>

-- If there is no way to move to the desired location in a straight line for the arm in question, or if it would self-collide or collide with an obstacle that was passed in as something to avoid, then the `move_to_position` call will fail.
+- If there is no way for the arm to move to the desired location in a straight line, or if it would self-collide or collide with an obstacle that was passed in as something to avoid, then the `move_to_position` call will fail.

 </details>